Jamessmark/Figma-Context-MCP/README.md

     <a href="README.vi.md">Tiếng Việt (Vietnamese)</a> |
     <a href="README.fr.md">Français (French)</a>
   </p>
-  <h3>Empower your AI coding agent with direct Figma access.<br/>Generate design systems & tokens into your project, and implement UIs in one shot.</h3>
+  <h3>From Figma files to complete design systems and semantic tokens in one command.<br/>Complete with documentation, accessibility compliance, and code generation capabilities.</h3>
   <a href="https://npmcharts.com/compare/@tothienbao6a0/figma-mcp-server?interval=30">
     <img alt="weekly downloads" src="https://img.shields.io/npm/dm/@tothienbao6a0/figma-mcp-server.svg">
   </a>